mak448a/AI-Drawing-Chatbot/README.md

 ## Features
-- ChatGPT/GPT4All chatbot that is integrated with Stable Diffusion
+- GPT-3.5-Turbo/GPT4All chatbot which is integrated with Stable Diffusion
-- 3 slash commands for generating images
+- 2 slash commands for generating images
 - Stable Diffusion
 - SDXL Beta
 - Pollinations